grandchild/AVS-File-Decoder/README.md

 We're using [Grunt](http://gruntjs.com) to lint HTML, uglify JavaScript and to minify CSS.

 1. Install dependencies using `npm install` (first time only)
-2. Run the Grunt task using `grunt`
+2. Run the Grunt watch task using `grunt watch`
 3. Edit the source-files

 Whenever changes are made to the source-files (`index.html` or `app/*`), the files in the `dist/` directory will be updated.
 Alternatively, you can uglify the JavaScript using `grunt uglify` or minify the CSS files using `grunt cssmin`.